querqy/chorus/README.md

 # What Runs Where

-* Ecomm Demo Store runs at http://localhost:4000
+* Demo "Store" runs at http://localhost:4000
 * Solr runs at http://localhost:8983
 * SMUI runs at http://localhost:9000
 * Quepid runs at http://localhost:3000